traefik/traefik/docs/content/observability/metrics/overview.md

 ### HTTP Requests Count

-The total count of HTTP requests processed on an entrypoint.
+The total count of HTTP requests received by an entrypoint.

 Available labels: `code`, `method`, `protocol`, `entrypoint`.